barisdalyan/git-tutorial/git/tutorial.md

-  ## How We Push Our Project to GitHub ?
+  ## How We Push Our Project to GitHub?

   To connect with GitHub Repo :